USS Trenton (LPD-14): 1981–1996

 In January 1981, Trenton departed Norfolk for a six-month deployment with the Sixth Fleet in the Mediterranean as part of the Marine Amphibious Ready Group (MARG 1-81) and Battalion Landing Team 2/8.
 The ship with her embarked Marines conducted amphibious landings and exercises with Spain, Italy and Greece.
-During operations in Spain, the Marines lost a Cobra helicopter with the pilot and a Marine killed.
+During operations in Spain, the Marines lost a Cobra helicopter with the pilot and the Marine Medical Officer killed.
 Plans to transit the Suez Canal and operate in the Red Sea and Indian Ocean were cancelled in order to remain south of Crete for possible Non-combatant Evacuation Operations (NEO) in Lebanon.
 The ship remained at sea more than 70 days.
 Port visits were made around the Mediterranean.
 On 27 April 1981, during the five-day port visit to Alexandria, Trenton and the submarine USS Jack were slightly damaged when the Jack, surged against Trenton in heavy sea swells.
 In June, the Chief of Naval Operations, Admiral Hayward, visited the ship.
 Trenton returned to Norfolk in July 1981.

 On 17 October 1983 the Trenton departed Norfolk for the Mediterranean Sea.
 Somewhere east of Bermuda, she was diverted to Grenada to take part in Operation Urgent Fury.
 Trenton transited to the Eastern Mediterranean in November and took station off the coast of Beirut.
 While there she lost the hydraulic operating system for the port sterngate, as a result of operating in high sea conditions, and had to retire to Larnaca Bay, Cyprus to raise it lest it be lost to heavy seas.
 Further repairs were made at Haifa, Israel during December and until 3 January 1984.

 In April 1988, Trenton participated in Operation Praying Mantis, a one-day naval battle between the United States and Iran, one helicopter was lost.
 The ship and its crew were awarded the Combat Action Ribbon, the Joint Meritorious Unit Award, Navy Meritorious Unit Commendation, and the Armed Forces Expeditionary Medal for various operations.